hexpm/hexdocs-search/README.md

 gleam run -m lustre/dev build
 ```

+Then you can deploy the contents of the `dist/` folder.

 ## Quick reminder of the structure

 - All source files reside in `src` folder.